Choosing a Course

-- There are tens of thousands of courses, and the same title of course will not be taught in the same way, or cover the same material, at every university offering it.
+- There are thousands of courses, and the same title of course will not be taught in the same way, or cover the same material, at every university offering it.

 So how do you go about choosing a course?

 For a few people, choosing a course is simple: they have always wanted to be a brain surgeon or have always had a passion for geography, mountains and glaciers.

 - For most, however, there is a bewildering variety of courses, many of which involve subjects that are not taught in schools or colleges.